 The longer you spar the heavier it feels on your head.
 Every extra ounce feels like a pound after one hour of sparring.

 As I mentioned before, lighter weight doesn't have to come at the expense of the protection level it offers.
 You will just have to invest in a premium leather Muay Thai headgear with quality padding to have both.

-- Just like with boxing gloves and Thai pads you should pay attention to a durability and the quality of stitching.
-I highly advise you to buy triple stitched leather Muay Thai head guard.
+- Just like with boxing gloves and Thai pads you should pay attention to durability and the quality of stitching.
+I highly advise you to buy triple-stitched leather Muay Thai head guard.
 It will serve you longer and it will save money in the long run.

 However, if you are planning to become a pro or semi-pro fighter, you should do a full power sparring without a headgear from time to time.